-We present a novel method for stably simulating stylized curly hair that addresses artistic needs and performance demands, both found in the production of feature films.
+We present a method for stably simulating stylized curly hair that addresses these artistic needs and performance demands.
 To satisfy the artistic requirement of maintaining the curl's helical shape during motion, we propose a hair model based upon an extensible elastic rod.
-We introduce a novel method for stably computing a frame along the hair curve, essential for stable simulation of curly hair.
-Our hair model introduces a novel spring for controlling the bending of the curl and another for maintaining the helical shape during extension.
-We also address performance concerns often associated with handling hairhair contact interactions by efficiently parallelizing the simulation.
-To do so, we present a novel algorithm for pruning both hair-hair contact pairs and hair particles.
-Our method is in use on a full length feature film and has proven to be robust and stable over a wide range of animated motion and on a variety of hair styles, from straight to wavy to curly.
+We introduce a method for stably computing a frame along the hair curve, essential for stable simulation of curly hair.
+Our hair model uses a spring for controlling the bending of the curl and another for maintaining the helical shape during extension.
+We also address performance concerns often associated with handling hair-hair contact interactions by efficiently parallelizing the simulation.
+To do so, we present a technique for pruning both hair-hair contact pairs and hair particles.

+Our method has been used on two full length feature films and has proven to be robust and stable over a wide range of animated motion and on a variety of hair styles, from straight to wavy to curly.
+It has proven invaluable in providing controllable, stable and efficient simulation allowing our artists to achieve their desired performance even when facing strict scheduling demands.

-CR Categories: I.3.7 [Computer Graphics]: Three-Dimensional Graphics and Realism-Animation; I.6.3 [Simulation and Modeling]: Types of Simulation-Animation
+CR Categories: I.3.7 [Computer Graphics]: Three-Dimensional Graphics and Realism-Animation